 Anyone who has studied the finances of an independent pharmacy business knows that money is tight.
 In many cases, they are perilously close to failure.
 It’s easy to assume they are retail businesses, cashing in on the higher public profile the sector has enjoyed during the pandemic years.
 But those have been mere words.
 Certainly, the pandemic represented a halcyon period for the profession.

 We engendered a feeling of normality, dependable and accessible to society.
 We played a substantive role in keeping people out of hospitals and giving the vulnerable the ability to live independently from their own homes for longer.
-We mobilised to smash flu vaccination records and deliver covid jabs.
+We mobilized to smash flu vaccination records and deliver covid jabs.

 But despite the warm words of a new service based future and the incessant expressions of gratitude contractors desperately need the headroom to prepare, plan and invest.
 Platitudes, press releases and assurances of a bright clinical future are small comfort to what is needed and that’s cash on the table.
 As the adage goes: “Talk is cheap, money buys houses.”